VINYL WRAP/PPF WRAP FREQUENTLY ASKED QUESTIONS

 10. How do I care for my wrap?

 It is recommended that your vehicle be hand-washed.
 Automatic car washes can damage the wrap.
 NEVER use a pressure washer on wrapped surfaces.
-We do recommend using a polymer based sealer and upkeep with a spray wax or polymer based detail spray.
-We recommend Sonax, Avery, and Croftgate product lines.
+We do recommend Ceramic Pro or using a polymer based sealant and upkeep with a spray wax or polymer based detail spray.
+We have tested Sonax, Chemical Guys, Ceramic Pro, and Avery products with good results.